 ECJ722 - Applied Learning in the Middle Years

-Applied Learning units not available to E760 students in 2014.
+Applied Learning units not available to E760 students.

 For students enrolled in course E690 and E760

 Learning experiences are via CloudDeakin.
 Students are also required to attend 2 x 6 hour intensives.